-^{1.} The amounts represent the total outstanding principal at March 31, 2019 for securitisation deals and include direct assignments in the nature of sell-downs.
+1. The amounts represent the total outstanding principal at March 31, 2020 for securitisation deals and include direct assignments in the nature of sell-downs.
 Credit enhancements and liquidity facilities are not included in the above amounts.
-During the period/year ended March 31, 2019, the Bank had not securitised any assets as an originator.
+During the period/year ended March 31, 2020, the Bank has not securitised any assets as an originator.

 ii.
-Break-up of securitisation gains/(losses) (net) at March 31, 2019 iii.
-Assets to be securitised within a year at March 31, 2019 iv.
-Securitisation exposures retained or purchased at March 31, 2019
+Break-up of securitisation gains/(losses) (net) at March 31, 2020 iii.
+Assets to be securitised within a year at March 31, 2020 iv.
+Securitisation exposures retained or purchased at March 31, 2020